Mlcoding2402/Deep-Learning-MNIST-Handwritten-Digit-Recognition/README.md

 # Deep-Learning-MNIST-Handwritten-Digit-Recognition  using CNN

-This priject uses a Convolutional Neural Network (CNN) bulit with TensorFlow/Keras to classify handwrutten digits from the MNIST dataset.
+This project uses a Convolutional Neural Network (CNN) bulit with TensorFlow/Keras to classify handwritten digits from the MNIST dataset.

 ## Features
 - Data preprocessing using Pandas and Numpy